jbonillaordonez/ubiquitous-garbanzo/README.md

 # ubiquitous-garbanzo

-I will be presenting a series of practice code examples via react files displaying various techniques in rendering components in parent applications .
+Thhis is a presentation of a series of practice code examples via react files displaying various examples in the context of a specific  tequnique in react .